History of StubHub in Timeline

 In 2016, StubHub had revenues of approximately US$940 million.

-In 2017, StubHub signed a 3-year, US$15 million deal with the Philadelphia 76ers to put a patch on players' jerseys, marking the first company to purchase a jersey advertisement patch with one of the big four American sports leagues.
+In 2017, StubHub signed a 3-year, US$15 million deal with the Philadelphia 76ers to put a patch on players' jerseys, the first company to do so with one of the big four American sports leagues.

 2017: CMA Raids StubHub Offices

-In 2017, the CMA raided StubHub's offices to acquire information for the investigation and subsequently expanded its scope to include advertising for tickets not yet in stock and high-pressure sales tactics.
+In 2017, the CMA raided StubHub's offices to acquire information for an investigation into secondary ticket marketplaces.

 In April 2018, StubHub made a "formal commitment" to improve information provided to consumers.

 In 2018, StubHub sold US$4.75 billion worth of tickets in 44 countries.
-Sukhinder Singh Cassidy was named company president, replacing Scott Cutler.
+Sukhinder Singh Cassidy was named company president of StubHub, replacing Scott Cutler.

 November 2019: Viagogo to Purchase StubHub

-In February 2020, the sale of StubHub to Viagogo was completed approximately 5 weeks before the COVID-19 lockdowns.
+In February 2020, Eric Baker completed the sale of StubHub to Viagogo, approximately 5 weeks before the COVID-19 lockdowns, which led to the company losing approximately 90% of its revenue.

 In 2020, StubHub argued in favor of mandating "all-in" pricing in the United States during Congressional testimony.